manhph2211/ICDAR-2019/README.md

 # Receipt-data-extraction :raising_hand:

-Final project for The Deep Learning Course :smliey:
+Final project for The Deep Learning Course :smiley:

 ## 1. Dataset and Annotations